sbdchd/squawk/docs/docs/adding-field-with-default.md

 ```

 We add our column as nullable, set a default for new rows, backfill our column (ideally done in batches to limit locking), and finally remove nullability.

+See ["How not valid constraints work"](constraint-missing-not-valid.md#how-not-valid-validate-works) for more information on adding constraints as `NOT VALID`.